Guidebook: Building customer satisfaction through analytics

 Respecting the buyer’s personal details

 Doesn’t it sound a little scary?
 Through indifference or lack of awareness, most people who surf the Internet are constantly being tracked.
 Of course, some voices of discontent can be heard every now and then but the great majority of people either accept it or they remain indifferent.
 The GDPR legislation may regard the MAC address as personal data which may influence the type of consent that may be required before the commencement of tracking.

-Perhaps, a response to this may be providing Clients with a real advantage in exchange for collecting valuable data concerning their habits.
-Traditional shops may achieve very good results in tracking and analysing their Clients when loyalty programmes offer discount vouchers, cash pay-outs or access to unique events.
-Instead of tracking them silently, it is worth convincing Clients to voluntary participation in a loyalty programme for the 21st century via a mobile phone.
+Perhaps, a response to this may be providing clients with a real advantage in exchange for collecting valuable data concerning their habits.
+Traditional shops may achieve very good results in tracking and analysing their clients when loyalty programs offer discount vouchers, cash pay-outs or access to unique events.
+Instead of tracking them silently, it is worth convincing clients to voluntary participation in a loyalty program for the 21st century via a mobile phone.

-Tracking location has potential to change the way in which traditional shops communicate with their Clients.
-This shall provide the knowledge of when to take initiative in communication and when to leave someone alone.
-However, this shall only be successful when the Clients are able to see the measurable advantages in exchange for giving up a part of their privacy.
+Tracking location has the potential to change the way in which traditional shops communicate with their clients.
+This shall provide the knowledge of when to take the initiative in communication and when to leave someone alone.
+However, this shall only be successful when the clients are able to see the measurable advantages in exchange for giving up a part of their privacy.